Skip to content

 GDPR Article 17 (right to erasure) is satisfied by either deletion or anonymisation - recital 26 makes anonymous data outside the regulation.
 Australian Privacy Principle 11 (Australia) lands at the same place via different language.

 We chose anonymise in place rather than cascade-delete.
 Hard-purge would destroy audit trails, financial-record FK integrity, and provisioning telemetry - none of which is personal data, all of which is operationally needed.
-Anonymisation preserves the structure while making the bytes that were the customer unreadable.
+Anonymisation preserves the structure while making the bytes that identified you unreadable.

 Timeline